-4. Investment transactions for the Fund, excluding cash instruments, are shown below.
-Transaction costs are included in the cost of purchases and sale proceeds.
-Transaction costs charged directly to the scheme include fees, commissions, stamp duty and other fees.
-In addition to the transaction costs disclosed above, indirect costs are incurred through the bid-offer spread on investments within pooled investment vehicles.
+Investment transactions costs for the Fund amounted to £1.014m in 2013/14 (£0.844m in 2012/13).
+These transaction costs are included in the cost of purchases and in the proceeds from sales.
+Transaction costs charged directly to the scheme include fees, commissions, stamp duty and other levies.
+In addition to the transaction costs disclosed above, indirect costs are incurred through the bid-offer spread on tradeable investments including within pooled investment vehicles.
 The amount of indirect costs is not separately provided to the scheme.